-Children can start school (Reception) in the September following their fourth birthday.
+Children can start school (Reception class) in the September following their fourth birthday.

 Parents are able to delay admission until the term following their child's fifth birthday and the place will be held.

 Entry cannot be delayed beyond the beginning of the term after the child’s fifth birthday, or beyond the school year for which the application was made.

 Before deciding whether to defer your child’s entry to school, you should contact your preferred school(s) to ask how they cater for the youngest children in Reception and how the needs of these children are met as they move up through the school.